CLEW Guide – Government turmoil casts doubt over France's transition progress

 - France’s two remaining coal-fired plants, which the country fired back up last year will operate until the end of 2024 for 500 hours more than the 1,300-hour ceiling initially authorised in order to avoid winter blackouts.
 This is permitted by a relaxation of GHG standards.
 The government plans to convert these to biomass plants by 2027.
 EDF has confirmed the closure of the Cordemais coal-fired power plant in Loire-Atlantique in September 2024.

-- In the new Barnier government of September 2024, Agnès Pannier-Runacher has been appointed minister for the ecological transition, energy and climate.
-The former energy transition minister succeeds Christophe Béchu.
-Her responsibilities include the adaptation plan and the country's third national low-carbon strategy.
+- In the Barnier government, Agnès Pannier-Runacher had been appointed minister for the ecological transition, energy and climate.
+The former energy transition minister succeeded Christophe Béchu.
+Her responsibilities included the adaptation plan and the country's third national low-carbon strategy.

 Industry